 What is happening?

-Intuit is requiring an upgrade to TLS 1.1 or higher by July 30, 2017 in order to align with industry best practices for security and data integrity.
-TLS 1.2 is recommended.
-On July 30, 2017, we will disable TLS 1.0 encryption protocol, which will prevent developers still using it from accessing Intuit and QuickBooks APIs and Services.
+By July 31, 2017, Intuit is requiring an upgrade to TLS 1.1 or above in order to align with industry best practices for security and data integrity.
+On July 31, 2017, we will disable the TLS 1.0 encryption protocol, which will prevent apps still using them from accessing Intuit and QuickBooks APIs and Services.

 When is it happening?

 - July 31, 2017: TLS 1.0 will be disabled – all developers must upgrade to TLS 1.1 or 1.2.

 - December 31, 2017: TLS 1.1 will be disabled – all developers must upgrade to TLS 1.2.

 TLS stands for “Transport Layer Security.”
 It is a protocol that provides privacy and data integrity between two communicating applications.
 It’s the most widely deployed security protocol used today, and is used for web browsers and other applications that require data to be securely exchanged over a network.
 TLS ensures that a connection to a remote endpoint is the intended endpoint through encryption and endpoint identity verification.